suvDev/MyOldSchool/README.md

 <b>Inter Microservices communication(FeignClient)</b>: Inter microservices communication established by using FeignClient with ZuulPostFilter still enabled so check the logs for service <b>MyZuulProxyClient</b> to make sure the communication is working.
 You should see something like "c.m.manager.zuulfilter.ZulPostFilter     : Response before: intercommunication working between servicesservice running" when you will hit "http://localhost:5555/myTestService"

 <b>TDD</b>: Test cases are added for getRecords and postUser API by using TestRestTemplate.
+Also a separate test class called ApiControllerTest is added to test update and delete user API.
+The point of adding a separate class ApiControllerTest is to avoid launching a complete server to test the API's so its a faster way to execute tests.